New podcast available now!

 • Driving History: Motor Vehicle Reports (MVRs) are examined for traffic violations, accidents, and DUIs.
 Severe violations within the last seven years often disqualify applicants.

 • Criminal Records: Background checks include local, state, and national databases for felonies, misdemeanors, and violent crimes.
 Recent and serious offenses are weighed most heavily.
+Ongoing legal cases may delay your application until resolved.

 • License and Insurance Validity: DoorDash ensures your license and insurance are current.